Pinafore/ml-hw/project/assign.md

 Project Writeup
 ======================

-By 23:55 7.
-May, have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on Moodle.
+By 23:55 16.
+Dec, have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on Moodle.
 This document should make it clear: